 - Room Settings

-This year marks the 125th anniversary of Bernhardt Furniture.
-For Bernhardt, this milestone is not only a time to celebrate, but also a time to reaffirm the values that have enabled the company to endure.
+The year 2014 marked the 125th anniversary of Bernhardt Furniture.
+For Bernhardt, this milestone was not only a time to celebrate, but also a time to reaffirm the values that have enabled the company to endure.
 Foremost among those values: creating quality furniture…and a deep commitment to people and relationships.

 Unique by today’s standards, Bernhardt remains a family-owned business that is dedicated to the welfare of the community that’s been its home since 1889.

-The company’s history, spanning those 125 years, is a story of pioneer spirit, of opportunities recognized and realized in spite of obstacles.
+The company’s history, spanning more than 125 years, is a story of pioneer spirit, of opportunities recognized and realized in spite of obstacles.